sarika-debruyn/AI_Climate/etc/Brainstorming.md

   b.
 Use TimeSeriesSplit for NGBoost--> simulates how the model would perform in rolling time windows
   c.
 TabPFN is pretrained with neural networks via meta-learning so it doesn't need hyperparameter tuning

+4. Evalution:
+   a.
+Use 2024 weather data then apply same equations to compute power output
+   b.
+Compute MAE, RMSE

-5. Add a realistic time-varying demand model (hourly, daily, seasonal + noise)
+6. Add a realistic time-varying demand model (hourly, daily, seasonal + noise)

 Variable | Value / Range | Description | Source / Justification
 C | 7 MW | Constant base demand | TA recommendation; aligns with baseline load in enterprise-scale data centers.